-In the previous Subbasin Committee meeting, we provided a number of potential definitions of what might be significant and unreasonable for each sustainability indicator.
+In the previous Subbasin Committee meeting, SVBGSA staff and consultants provided a number of potential definitions of what might be significant and unreasonable for each sustainability indicator.
 These were only suggestions, and the Committee members are welcome to develop their own definitions.